Colorado Tax Penalty and Interest Calculator

 When Interest Starts

-Colorado starts interest on the original due date and continues charging it until the balance is paid in full.
-A filing extension does not stop interest, so taxpayers may still incur charges even when filing during the extension period.
-Interest can also apply to audit adjustments or amended returns, which explains why balances may appear higher once reviewed.
+Interest accrues on any late payment of Colorado Individual Income Tax from the original due date to the date the tax is paid.
+A filing extension does not stop interest from accruing, so taxpayers may still incur charges even when filing during the extension period.
+Interest can also apply to audit adjustments or amended returns, which explains why balances may appear higher once reviewed by the Colorado Department of Revenue.

 Daily Accrual and Multi-Year Balances

-Colorado calculates interest daily by dividing the annual rate by the number of days in the year and applying it to the unpaid balance.
-When a tax debt spans multiple years, different annual rates may apply to each period, which increases complexity.
-This structure makes manual calculations more difficult and increases the risk of inaccurate estimates.
+Colorado calculates interest daily by dividing the annual interest rate by the number of days in the year and applying that daily interest rate directly to the unpaid balance.
+When a tax debt spans multiple calendar years, different annual interest rates may apply to each period, which increases complexity.
+This structure makes manual tax calculation more difficult and increases the risk of inaccurate estimates, making an interest calculator especially useful.

 Does Interest Stop on a Payment Plan?